SSG is reader-supported and we may earn an affiliate commission from Amazon purchases through our links

 Compared to the Detect Pro, the Shark PowerDetect IP1251 has more sensors to adjust suction power to cleaning situations, flexes if needed, has more power, and lasts longer.
 It is an ideal vacuum cleaner for carpets and hard floors.
 With about the same price tag, I would recommend going for the PowerDetect.

 The Shark IW1111 Detect Pro is not as powerful and doesn't flex, yet it smartly adjusts its suction when needed and has a display.
-Not the best pick for thick carpets, but it does the job on hard floors and thin carpets and rugs.
+Not the best pick for thick carpets, but it does the job on hard floors and thin carpets, and rugs.

 Comments: 0